Skip to main content Skip to secondary navigation

 Wages

 The Financial Aid Office determines the student's eligibility and the maximum earnings allowed per quarter during the academic year.
-Hourly wages are determined by supervisors and approved by the CSWS program director based on previous Stanford work experience and the job requirements.
+Hourly wages are determined by supervisors and approved by the CSWS program director based on the job requirements and previous relevant Stanford work experience.

-The Stanford suggested minimum wage for the Academic Year program is $17-$18 per hour.
-Once your hourly wage and eligibility limit have been established, you must provide this information to your host organization.
+The Stanford suggested minimum wage for the Academic Year program is approximatley $18–$18.75 per hour, depending upon the job description responsibilities.
+Once your hourly wage and eligibility limit have been established, you must provide this information to your Partner organization.

 The Summer program wage is a set rate and is reviewed each year.
-In Summer 2022, the wage was set at $21.00 per hour, or $7,000 per quarter.
+In Summer 2024, the wage was set at $22.00 per hour, with a maximum allocation of $8,500 per quarter.
 This rate was established to adjust for the cost of education expenses and a livable wage in the San Francisco Bay Area.

 Time sheets